 OPTIONAL:

-Jennier Legault: This method will provide insight into the learning frameworks of language development.
+Zhenghan Qi: This method will provide insight into the learning frameworks of language development.
 If applied in special populations, our protocol may also advance our understanding of language learning difficulties [1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera Videographer: Can cut for time